WCTI-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Until September 18, 2006, WCTI-DT3 was a UPN affiliate with the branding "UPN 48" (taken from WCTI's physical digital channel number).
 When UPN and The WB merged into The CW on that date, CBS affiliate WNCT-TV chose to carry the network on a new second digital subchannel, replacing WB outlet "WGWB".
-After losing the UPN affiliation, WCTI-DT3 became an Independent station known as "ENC-TV".
+After losing the UPN affiliation, WCTI-DT3 became an independent station known as "ENC-TV".
 This initially aired syndicated programming such as Trivial Pursuit: America Plays, Family Feud, Entertainment Studios, and Extra.
 Weeknights at 8 p.m., there was a prime time movie.
 ENC-TV was on DT2 from its launch until WCTI's switch to digital in June 2009 when it moved to DT3.
 At one point, ENC-TV even maintained a website at enc.tv but this was eventually abandoned.

 In late summer 2009, WCTI-DT3 began to add programming from This TV, eventually becoming a full-time affiliate.
 On November 1, 2013, the This TV affiliation was dropped in favor of the Movies! network.
-On August 23, 2011, Disney-ABC Television Group announced WCTI would carry Live Well Network as part of an affiliation agreement with Bonten Media Group; the network is seen on subchannel 12.2.
+On August 23, 2011, Disney-ABC Television Group announced WCTI would carry Live Well Network as part of an affiliation agreement with Bonten Media Group; the network was seen on subchannel 12.2.
 In February 2015, LWN was replaced with Decades.